 The Big Picture.
 It’s important.
-Before we go off into all kinds of directions, it’s good to get a sense of where we want to end up.
-The guides below are just that: helpful signposts from those who’ve had success educating their kids at home.
+Before we go off into all directions, it’s good to get a sense of where we want to end up.
+The resources below are just that: helpful guides from those who’ve had success educating their children at home.
 That said, every family is different: many parents today adopt a few ideas from a variety of approaches.
-Which makes sense, given the complexity of our society and culture today.
 All of the following guides can be taken as a whole or in part, according to the needs and goals of your family.
 Happy planning!

 The Classical Approach.
-Today most of the homeschoolers I know value an approach that incorporates the time-tested principles of learning developed in our long tradition of education, from the Greeks onwards.
-The following are good places to start reading about how this can look, day-to-day:
+Today most of the homeschoolers we know value an approach that incorporates the time-tested principles of learning developed in our long tradition of education, from the Greeks onwards.

 - The Well-Trained Mind is a foundational K-12 curriculum guide written by two pioneers in the home education movement: Susan Wise and Jesse Bauer, a mother and daughter who together offer advice, plus a schedule for learning that features a classical approach from an evangelical Christian perspective, with a focus on American history and literature.
 They divide the K-12 years into the traditional classical stages of learning and intellectual development in children: the grammatical, the logical and rhetorical stages.
 A good read before even embarking on the homeschool journey, to get a sense of how children develop intellectually and to shift focus from a typical school mentality and curriculum to a home-based rhythm.